 Blessed are those who hunger and thirst for righteousness, for they will be filled.
 (Matthew 5:6, NIV)

-By the term, we can easily define “research” by its acronym: “repetitive search”.
-I have personal opinion that no matter what is the job’s title, people need to do research as long as they live in order to survive.
-You don’t need the label of “researcher” in order to find truths in the field you are working (or studying) now, either scientific, social, artistic, of sports, or any other else.
-Everyone has been equipped with a potential to research.
+We can easily define “research” by its acronym: “repetitive search”.
+I have personal opinion that no matter what is the job’s title, people need to do research as long as they live, in order to survive.
+You don’t need the label of “researcher” in order to find truths in the field you are working (or studying) now, either science, social, arts, sports, etc. Everyone has been equipped with a potential to research.
 How do I know?
 Because everyone is born with brain in his/her head, isn’t it?
 So, do I agree that everyone is basically a researcher?
-Yes, indeed.
+Yes, for sure.
 What makes a difference is whether you are a passionate researcher or just a mediocre ones.
-I would say this: the main indicator that defines a great researcher is his/her great desire (determination) to find the truth (righteousness) which I would love to describe further as follows:
+I would say this: the main indicator that defines a great researcher is his/her great desire (determination) to find the truth, which I would like to describe further as follows:

 A repetitive search: keep searching, keep studying, keep reviewing.